TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/-tceform/Index.rst

          RTEfullScreenWidth

    Data type
-         int+/%
+         positive integer / %

    Description
-         *(applies for RTE text fields only with the RTE wizard configured)*
+         *(Applies for RTE text fields only with the RTE wizard configured.)*

          The width of the RTE full screen display.
-If nothing is set, the whole width is used which means "100%".
 If you set an integer value, that indicates the pixels width.
+You can also set a percentage value.

+   Default
+         100%

 .. container:: table-row